-Treasury Bond Yields higher this week - The 10-year treasury bond closed the week yielding 2.89%, up from 2.83% last week.
-The 30-year treasury bond yield ended the week at 3.03%, up from 2.93% last week.
-We watch bond rates because mortgage rates follow bond rates.
+Treasury Bond Yields lower this week - The 10-year treasury bond closed the week yielding 2.62%, down from 2.76% last week.
+The 30-year treasury bond yield ended the week at 3.00%, down from 3.13% last week.
+We watch treasury bond yields because mortgage rates follow bond yields.

 30-year mortgage rate slightly higher in survey, but rates dropped at end of the week - The March 7, 2019 Freddie Mac Primary Mortgage Survey reported that the 30-year fixed mortgage rate average was 4.41%, up from 4.35% last week.
 The 15-year fixed was 3.83%, up from 3.77% last week.
 The 5-year ARM was 3.87%, almost unchanged from 3.84% last week.
 Next week’s rates should be closer to last week’s rates.